We want to make a lasting difference in the health of your family.

 “Just to be clear, the multiple abnormalities in the lung largely removes it from the realm of surgery.
 There is no hurry with the biopsy because we don’t have very good options.
 I don’t mean to be pessimistic, but her best option is very slow growing tumor.”

-So all we could do is… nothing.
+So all we could do was… nothing.

 In a few days, he reverted to us with a completely different assessment of my mother’s situation:

 “All of the mediastinal and hilar lymph nodes are negative.
 I think we can proceed to right upper lobectomy on the original date of surgery.
 The plan would be to remove any extension into the right lower lobe.
 The other groundglass lesions will be left alone.
 The remaining lesions will likely pose little risk to her life.”

 While I had no reason to doubt the “we can do nothing” verdict of the first expert, my mother and I certainly preferred action to inaction.
+Optimism often prevails!

 I then had this follow-up message from the surgeon: